 The race that stops the nation is just around the corner.
-On November 6 at 3pm, people across Australia will tune in to watch 24 horses race to the finish line at Flemington.
-If you’re planning on hosting a Melbourne Cup party at home or in the office, then a Melbourne Cup sweep is a must – it’s the perfect accompaniment to a glass of Champagne and a perfectly catered Melbourne Cup lunch.
+On November 5 at 3pm, people across Australia will tune in to watch 24 horses race to the finish line at the Flemington racecourse in Melbourne.
+Unfortunately not all of us get a public holiday (we’re looking at you Victoria) so, if you’re planning on hosting a Melbourne Cup party at home or in the office, then a Melbourne Cup sweep is a must!
+It’s the perfect accompaniment to a glass of Champagne and a perfectly catered Melbourne Cup lunch.

 Want to get a sweep up and running, but don’t know where to start?
-We’ve answered a few FAQs and created a 2018 Order-In Melbourne Cup Sweep Template to help you get it off the ground.
+We’ve answered a few FAQs and created a 2019 Order-In Melbourne Cup Sweep Template to help you get it off the ground and to get ready for the big race.

 There are 24 horses in the Melbourne Cup race, but you don’t need exactly 24 people to run the sweep.
 If you have more than 24 people, then you can double (or even triple) your sweep.
 If you have less than 24 people, you can simply have your punters buy more tickets.